lifecharities/lifecharities.github.io/CONTRIBUTING.md

   "Charity": "Name of the charity.",
-  "Homepage Link": "Link to the charity's home page.", "Donation Link": "Link to the charity's donation page.", "Country": "Name of the country your charity is based in (or 'transnational')."
+  "Homepage Link": "Link to the charity's home page.", "Donation Link": "Link to the charity's donation page.", "Continent": "Name of the continent your charity is based in."
 }
 ```